Essential Camera Filters for Landscape Photography

 One problem that you can encounter with ND filters of either design is that they aren’t neutral.
 When this happens, your image can be affected by a colour cast like that shown below.

 When purchasing any form of Neutral Density filter (grad or standard) it’s important that the filter is neutral.
 Unfortunately, not all filters are neutral and you can end up with a colour cast ruining your photos.
-Personally, I use Lee Filters.
-They are a little costlier but tend to be neutral under most conditions.
-If you have a micro 43 camera, the Lee Seven 5 system is an excellent choice.
+I used to use Lee Filters but have since switched to Kase Wolverine.
+You can read why in this article.

 Long Exposure Filters